army-mehak/Project3-Azure-ML/starter_file/README.md

 The following steps were adapted for processing the data:
 1. On the age column, binning was performed into 7 groups from 0-7 to allow less computational cost.
 2. Standardization was performed on attributes trestbps, chol and thalach to reduce the value.
-3. Null value rows were dropped.
+3. Null value rows were dropped as part of data cleaning.

 ### Access
 The dataset can be downloaded from Kaggle into your project workspace as blob data URI.
 The data can then further be broken down into train and test data for training and predicting.